uswds/uswds-site/pages/documentation/guidance/accessibility.md

   key: 'docs-accessibility'
 in_page_nav_headings: "h2"
 ---
 The U.S. Web Design System is built on a foundation of accessibility.
-That foundation was created with and for our colleagues who develop digital services for all Americans.
+Our foundation was created with and for our colleagues who develop digital services for all Americans.

 While we strive for excellence, we realize nothing can or will ever be 100% accessible.
-Therefore, we will continuously be adapting and revisiting this accessibility strategy and seeking community input to improve our processes.
+Therefore, we'll continuously be adapting and revisiting this accessibility strategy and seeking community input to continue improving.

 ## We follow the four principles of accessibility